 Dual Master of Public Administration (MPA) / Master of Criminal Justice (MCJ)

-The School of Public Affairs offers a dual degree in Public Administration and Criminal Justice.
+The College of Public Service offers a dual degree in Public Administration and Criminal Justice.
 The fields of public administration and criminal justice are closely connected.
 While the MPA is a generalist degree designed to prepare students for a variety of positions in public and nonprofit management and policy analysis, the MCJ prepares graduates to work in criminal justice organizations.
 This dual degree provides an opportunity for students to complete both programs in a shorter period of time.
 Graduates will be equipped with the knowledge and skills necessary to work in a number of public service or criminal justice settings.

 Dual Master of Public Administration (MPA) / Master of Sociology